 The recipient's routine is maintained while receiving CBR service so that he/she is able to attend school, work, or other community activities and outings.
-Community outings shall be specified in the recipient's approved POC and shall include activities the recipient would receive if he/she were not in CBR care.
+Community outings shall be specified in the recipient's approved Plan of Care and shall include activities the recipient would receive if he/she were not in CBR care.